Persdre/persdre.github.io/_pages/about.md

 At present, my research interest lies in  **LLM Agents, Graph Neural Network, Natural Language Processing, and Blockchain**.

 # 🔥 News
-- *2024.03*: &nbsp;LegalExpert winned The Venture Initiation Program@SoC (VIP@SoC) with SGD10K!
+- *2024.03*: &nbsp;🎉🎉 LegalExpert winned The Venture Initiation Program@SoC (VIP@SoC) with SGD10K!
 LegalExpert offers immediate, professional legal explanations and document assistance powered by LLM technology.
 - *2024.01*: &nbsp;🎉🎉 EX-Graph: A Pioneering Dataset Bridging Ethereum AND X was accepted as a poster by ICLR24!
 - *2023.09*: &nbsp;🎉🎉 Stablecoin On-Chain Vigilance Project has been successfully included in the final selection for the SBIP 2023!
 [Slides](https://docs.google.com/presentation/d/1egOBX-0kWb7ZO5ix3bB3P6D8LU7zYlziTGbDKCzVIe8/edit?usp=sharing)